adityamittl/PreEra/README.md

 - Users can also view all the animals/tools in AR (Augmented Reality)
 - Users can also book a personal tour by an expert from the museum at the comfort of their homes

+## ⛅ Use of Google Cloud

+- We have used Google cloud API to integrate Google map i our site, which displays museum present near me

 ## Use of CockroachDB

 - We have used CockroachDB as a primary database, becaue it is easy to use, open source and indestructible SQL database.